 After lunch we headed the short distance back down the road to Greve in Chianti, where we parked our car and began exploring the town.

-Like most Tuscan towns, Greve in Chianti dates back to the middle ages, with it’s main settlement happening in the 13th and 14th centuries.
+Like most Tuscan towns, Greve in Chianti dates back to the Middle Ages, with its main settlement happening in the 13th and 14th centuries.
 From our car we walked down narrow cobblestone streets, surrounded by beautiful old buildings.
 We had no idea exactly where we were going, but as is usually the case, all roads seemed to lead to the main piazza – the heart of town.

-The little streets that we had walked down had been quiet and nearly empty, but when we reached the piazza it was a hive of activity.
-Full of locals and tourists a like, the triangular piazza was obviously where all of the action is.
+The little streets that we had walked down had been quiet and nearly empty, but when we reached the piazza, it was a hive of activity.
+Full of locals and tourists alike, the triangular piazza was obviously where all of the action is.
 We wandered around looking at all of the little shops, some selling food and wine, others selling local arts and crafts.
 This is certainly the kind of town that you want to go to if you love wine and deli type food items.

 The famous Chianti wine is the main focal point, and many were at fantastic prices, but one of the most interesting shops I found was Macelleria Falorni – one of the oldest butcher shops in Italy, and a great place to try some different salamis and meats, including wild boar.
 The salami containing wild boar was delicious.